 Thanks to their isolation from the mainland for millions of years, animals here evolved into their own species to come with their unique environment.

 Galapagos has been one of the highlights of my round the world trip, and it is a place I would return every time I have the chance.
 These volcanic islands, while they are at the top of many bucket lists, they have the fame of being extremely expensive.

 Here I want to share with you everything I know about traveling Galapagos with a small budget.

 The best way to get to Galapagos is by flying from mainland Ecuador – from either Quito or Guayaquil, with the latter often being cheaper.
-Check LAN Airlines and TAME as they often have cheap flights, going for as low as $250 round-trip.
+Check LATAM Airlines and TAME as they often have cheap flights, going for as low as $250 round-trip.

 In Santa Cruz, you’ll find Puerto Ayora, which is the most populated town, and while it is big and most things happen there, it is still quite small in comparison to mainland cities.
 It is also the main port from where most cruises and day tours depart.

-San Cristobal Island, on the other hand, is less developed than Santa Cruz, yet it is the capital of Galapagos and another departure point for cruises – located in the town of Puerto Baquerizo Moreno.
+San Cristobal Island, on the other hand, is less developed than Santa Cruz, yet it is the capital of the Galapagos and another departure point for cruises – located in the town of Puerto Baquerizo Moreno.

 When flying to Galapagos, make sure to know from which island your cruise is departing – should you choose that option.

-For How Long Should You Stay?
+For How Long Should You Stay in the Galápagos Islands?

 It all depends on what you’re interested in doing and how much you want to see.
 But, in my opinion, you shouldn’t be there for less than five full days (not including travel days).
 I would suggest more like seven or eight full days.